vpavlenko/study-music/parts/visualizations.md

 Online platforms for music visualization
 ---

 - [Rawl](https://rawl.vercel.app/) - my attempt to visualize the tonal language by using intuitive colors.
+Each harmony's tones are colored depending of a distance to a root.
 White/gray - root/perfect fifth (lack of quality), warm/cold (i.e. red/blue) opposition stands for major/minor chord tone opposition, diminished chords are shades of yellow, modulations shift the grid, close/distant keys are seen as match of the adjacent grid stripes
 - http://www.dezrann.net/
 - https://verovio.humdrum.org/
 - https://visual-musicology.com/, [a paper](https://onlinelibrary.wiley.com/doi/full/10.1111/cgf.14540)